-Todd Anckaitis, head coach of the Garnet since 2005, is the winningest coach in Swarthmore women's soccer history.
-He has been working hard at bringing the women's soccer program to the same level of national distinction as the college has attained for its academics.
+Todd Anckaitis, head coach of the Garnet since 2005, became the winningest coach in Swarthmore women's soccer’s previous 23 year history after only 5 seasons at the helm.
+He has now brought the women's soccer program to the same level of national distinction as the college has attained for its academics.

-Swarthmore went 15-4-2 in the 2017 campaign, claiming the Centennial Conference Championship in a shootout with Johns Hopkins.
-The Garnet then won their first-round NCAA Tournament game 1-0 in double overtime.
+Swarthmore went 15-4-2 in the 2017 campaign and received a national ranking as high as No. 6, avenging its 2016 conference tournament semi-final departure by claiming the Centennial Conference Championship over Johns Hopkins on their home turf.
+The Garnet then won their first-round NCAA Tournament game 1-0 and were knocked out of the tournament on the road in harsh conditions by perennial power William Smith.
 Marin McCoy earned All-American honors after scoring a program-record 48 points.

 2015 will go down as the best season on record for the Garnet with an 18-3-2 record and a postseason run that had them falling one game short of the NCAA Final Four.
 They won two games in the tournament and then advanced in the sweet sixteen on a 1-1 draw in PKs over Hardin Simmons.
 This came after going undefeated in conference in the regular season and losing a heartbreaker in double overtime in the conference tournament final.
 They ended the season almost doubling the 2014 record of goals for with 83 and they were the last team in any division (1,2, or 3) to concede a goal that year shutting out opponents in the first eight games.
 They ended the season with a .55 goals against average.
 The Garnet ended the year ranked #8 in the country in the final national poll.